 The top of the iRoar Go is where most of the functions reside.
 All of the buttons require the same pressure to press as the front ones.
-Though, to be honest, they are ironically the ones you will touch the least, because most of them can be accessed through an app from both smartphones, pc and mac.
+Though, to be honest, they are ironically the ones you will touch the least because most of them can be accessed through an app on both smartphones, pc, and mac.

 It is also IPX6 Splashproof, but I haven’t tried it out yet.
-Though, it must be noted this does not meant waterproof, so no swimming with it :s
+Though, it must be noted this does not mean waterproof, so no swimming with it :s

 Now it is the meat of the article and perhaps, the most important!
 This is where we shall test out whether Creative iRoar Go deserves the award, and also whether most of its functions are practical and not just gimmick.
 Here we go!

 The Sound is tested in the following ways:

 Optical input/ AUX in: Motorola X 2014 Edition Phone, iBasso DX90 DAP, AudioQuest Dragonfly Red connected to MacBook Pro 15-inch 2014

 Songs played: Ed Sheeran’s I See Fire, “Show Me the Meaning of Being Lonely” by Backstreet Boys with “Numb” by Linkin Park, JJ Lin’s 新地球 and 关键词。